apache/druid/docs/configuration/index.md

 ##### Graphite Emitter

 To use graphite as emitter set `druid.emitter=graphite`.
-For configuration details, see the [documentation](../development/extensions-contrib/graphite.md) for the Graphite emitter Druid extension.
+For configuration details, see [Graphite emitter](../development/extensions-contrib/graphite.md) for the Graphite emitter Druid extension.

 ### Metadata storage